dltmjk/ellul/content/zettelkasten/literature notes/Digital Zettelkasten/Digital Zettelkasten; Reading and Notetaking.md

 2. Your Zettelkasten is personal so make sure your keywords have a personal meaning that allow you to find them.
 What you relate a certain note with is what the keyword should be.

 On Maintaining
+1. Setup regular checks of your inbox folder and your someday folder.